Examining the differences between two models of network security at the WAN edge

 Comparing and contrasting ZTNA vs. VPN

 Remote access VPNs have been the corporate security standard for decades, but their functionality has not evolved as rapidly as the cunning of modern-day hackers.
-Although companies may employ both security solutions, ZTNA has several advantages when compared to a VPN.
+Although companies may employ both security solutions, ZTNA solutions has several advantages when compared to a VPN.

 ZTNA security limits the expanse of user access